cbeat0n/leagueoflegends-analytics/MarkdownFiles/README.md

     - Role
     - Win/Loss

-Submit the form to pull live data, aggregate it, and render visualizations.
+Submit the form to pull live data, aggregate it, and render visualizations via a button you click on.

 **Load from Storage**